phuongnam7899/obsidian-vault/2- Source Material/Courses/Cloud Practitioner Essentials.md

 - Example: SSD, USB,
 - **Instance Store** (store that attached to an instance -> when the instance is down -> the store is deleted),
 - **Amazon EBS Volumes**
-	- store attached to an instance, but when the instance is down -> data is persistent
+	- store attached to an instance (single availability zone), but when the instance is down -> data is persistent
 	- EBS snapshot: is backup.
 Only changed data since last snapshot is backed up
 ### Object storage
 - Data in object store is objects with ==data==, ==metadata== and ==key==